mikemartinez99/SnakeBat/README.md

 - `Snakefile`: Directs the flow of the pipeline

 - `config.yaml`: Defines crucial variables related to the operation of the pipeline.
-Ensure you modify variables as needed (see example `config.yaml` in repo).
-Every setting is documented under [Parameters](#parameters), with a full reference in [wiki/Parameters.md](wiki/Parameters.md).
+Ensure you modify variables as needed in valid json format (see example `config.yaml` in repo.)

 - `folders.csv`: Defines the list of folders you want to iterate over.
 This is a 2 column **comma separated** file.
 The headers for this file should be sample,folder.
 See example `folders.csv` in repo.

 To implement this pipeline:

 1. Edit `config.yaml` and `folders.csv` for your data, and **save them**.
-See [Parameters](#parameters) for what each setting does.
 An unsaved `config.yaml` is the most common cause of a run that completes with the wrong settings.

 2. Run the pipeline in the background via `nohup` from within the SnakeBat folder.
 This generates a job number you can use to track it.
 A file called `nohup.out` will contain the Snakemake logging that would normally print to your terminal, and per-sample R logs are written to the `logs` folder, one file per sample.
 Once submitted, you can close your computer and the job will keep running.